NASA-ACROSS/across-frontend/.github/ISSUE_TEMPLATE/spike.md

 #### Goal

-Include the goal of the spike and why it is relevant.
+Include the goal of the spike, why it is relevant, and define the form of deliverable this spike will result in (i.e. a feature is expected to be spec'd off of the results of the spike, document what was learned in the spike issue.)

 ### References